 Émilie Max is a researcher in international humanitarian law (IHL) at the Geneva Academy.
-In addition to organizing the IHL Talks, her research focuses on the intersection between IHL and international human rights law.
-Parallel to her role at the Geneva Academy, she also works as an independent consultant for international NGOs based in the Middle-East (Israel and Palestine, Lebanon).
+In addition to organizing the IHL Talks, her research focuses on the intersection between IHL and international human rights law, as well as on the implementation of these legal frameworks.
+Parallel to her role at the Geneva Academy, she also works as an independent consultant for international NGOs based in the Middle East (Israel and Palestine, Lebanon) and Sweden.

 Émilie previously worked for four years as a Legal Officer for the Directorate of International Law of the Swiss Department of Foreign of Affairs, where she focused on IHL and international criminal justice.
 She was also a teaching assistant to Professor Marco Sassòli at the University of Geneva, assisting with his classes on public international law (BA level) and practice of IHL (MA level).